simple-icons/simple-icons/CONTRIBUTING.md

 Some icons can't be easily converted to a monochromatic version due to colour changes, shadows, or other effects.
 For such cases the addition of gaps is the recommended approach, with a preferred width of 0.5px.
 In some situations a different gap may be required, but that will be determined on a per-case basis.

+If you have any problems or questions while creating the SVG, check out [the GitHub Discussions](https://github.com/simple-icons/simple-icons/discussions/categories/help-with-svgs).
+You may find an answer to your question there or you can ask your question if you did not find an answer.

 ### 3. Optimize the Icon

 All icons in Simple Icons have been optimized with the [SVGO tool](https://github.com/svg/svgo).
 This can be done in one of two ways: